harshitpawar64/c-programming-king/README.md

 This repository tracks my progress through **"C Programming: A Modern Approach, 2nd Edition"** by *K.N.
 King*.

-It includes my **solutions to exercises, examples, and programming projects**.
+It includes my **solutions to exercises, programs, and programming projects**.

 Feel free to explore my learning journey!